amanessinger/manessinger.com/content/post/2018/08/4334-in-chains.md

 </div>
 <br />

-Here I am, scratching my head, wondering how I could get in such a predicament :smiley:
+Here I am, scratching my head, wondering how I could get into such a predicament :smiley: